In this notebook we will do a basic data analysis in R.

 When looking at data, a fundamental distinction is between variables which are numeric and variables which are categorical.

-For example, in our cars data, price is numeric and color is categorical.
+For example, in our cars data, price is numeric and trim is categorical.

 Both in building models and plotting, you have to think about categorical variables differently from numeric ones !!